 Welcome to the 2021 season!!
-We are now RECUITING for planting, soon picking and packing!!
+We are now RECUITING for picking and packing.

 FarmWork WA Pty Ltd manages the seasonal workforce for the Ti Strawberries Group of strawberry farms and packing houses in Western Australia, all located within 45 minutes of the Perth CBD.
 We are a legitimate Australian-owned farming business, we issue full legal pay slips and our work is eligible for the 2nd year Visa extension.